Many would doubt the concept as of why one would prefer using his phone as a webcam? Well, there are a bunch of reasons to push this idea:

 - Restart Skype (if it is already opened) and select DroidCamSource1 as the webcam.

 Good to go again.
-Use your phone as the webcam.
+Use your phone as a webcam.

-- Install app on both devices, as mentioned earlier.
+- Install the app on both devices, as mentioned earlier.

 - Start the app, it will connect automatically.